vernzimm/rvpacker/README.md

 rvpacker is bundled as a rubygem

-    []$ gem install rvpacker
+    $ gem install rvpacker

 ... dependencies will be handled automatically.

-If you are a windows user and rvpacker complains about being unable to install psych, try downloading the rvpacker source and doing 'bundle install'.
+**Windows Users:** If `gem install rvpacker` complains about being unable to install psych, try downloading the rvpacker source and doing `bundle install`.
 That, for some reason, works.
-(Don't ask me, I think ruby is retarded here.)
+(Don't ask me, I think ruby is retarded here.) *Alternatively*, you can [download the Ruby DevKit](http://rubyinstaller.org/downloads) and install it by following [these instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

 Usage
 =====